top of page

 Studies have shown that certain cetaceans (orcas, beluga whales, pilot whales, and false killer whales) are cognitively, emotionally, and socially complex animals who cannot thrive in captivity.
 Whales who are held for display often exhibit signs of suffering and distress – and die significantly younger than whales who live in the wild.
 Currently, there are roughly 50 whales being held in captivity in the United States.

-Press release from Representatives Schiff, Feinstein, Huffman, and DelBene - including the co-sponsors and supporters of the SWIMS Act: https://schiff.house.gov/news/press-releases/schiff-feinstein-huffman-and-delbene-introduce-legislation-to-end-future-capture-and-breeding-of-whales-for-public-display
+Press release from Representatives Schiff, Feinstein, Huffman, and DelBene - including the co-sponsors and supporters of the SWIMS Act.

 NOTE: We've seen more and more U.S. Representatives sign on to cosponsor the SWIMS Act since it was first introduced.
 We are thrilled to see it!
 Please keep sending those letters.
 Keep speaking up!
-CLICK HERE to view the current list of 30+ Reps that have signed on to support this bill.
+CLICK HERE to view the list of 30+ original Representative co-sponsors that signed on to support this bill.
+CLICK HERE to view the list of original Senator co-sponsors of this bill.

 mediabymads-tokitaeStillImage.jpg